 The Fundamentals module has to be completed first.
 Optional support webinars are offered in between each module.
 No prior knowledge of managing change or quality improvement is needed.
 All delegates will have access to an ongoing network of resources and support within a national improvement community.

-There has been a great deal of interest in the programme with four full cohorts joining since September 2016.
+There has been a great deal of interest in the programme with six full cohorts joining since September 2016.
 Feedback from participants has been positive, telling us they value the “real life real time” learning they are able to take back to their practices to help local improvements happen.

 What does it cost?